Jewish cosmology: Firmament

 The firmament also appears in non-rabbinic Jewish literature, such as in the cosmogonic views represented in the apocrypha.
 A prominent example is in the Book of Enoch composed around 300 BC.
 In this text, the sun rises from one of six gates from the east.
 It crosses the sky and sets into a window through the firmament in the west.
 The sun then travels behind the firmament back to the other end of the Earth, from whence it could rise again.
 In the Testament of Solomon, the heavens are conceived in a tripartite structure and demons are portrayed as being capable of flying up to and past the firmament in order to eavesdrop on the decisions of God.
 Another example of Jewish literature describing the firmament can be found in Samaritan poetry.

-Astral bodies
+Heavenly bodies

 Imaginative commentary on the sun and moon are found in multiple texts, including in the Book of Enoch and 3 Baruch, where, for example, the sun and moon are respectively personified as a man and a woman riding their own chariots drawn by angels.